Florida Lions Eye Bank changed its name to Beauty of Sight on September 1, 2023

 I was cleared for surgery in March 2019, and on March 22nd, my parents drove me to Miami to get my transplant at Bascom Palmer Eye Institute with tissue from Beauty of Sight.
 I was only 19, and I’ll never forget the crowded waiting room, the kind nurses, and the Nickelback was playing in the operating room.
 The surgery was successful.
 I woke up with a patch on my eye and felt a little loopy, but I was so incredibly grateful.
 Over the next few weeks, my vision gradually returned, and every doctor I saw told me how “beautiful” my graft was.
 I was able to reach 20/40 vision with correction, a huge improvement from the 20/400 vision I started with.

 I graduated from UF in May 2022, and that September, I moved to France to teach English.
 This was something I had dreamed of doing for years.
-I lived in southern France for eight months, teaching, traveling, and eating lots of delicious food.
+I lived in southern France for eight months, teaching, traveling, and eating delicious food.
 My time abroad includes some of the best moments of my life thus far, and I am so grateful for all of it.

 After returning from France in 2023, I moved to Virginia to be closer to family.
 I love the seasons here.
 Virginia has beautiful hiking and great wineries and restaurants.
 My career is going wonderfully!
 I'm working with preschool-aged children with autism.
 Seeing their joy is deeply rewarding.
 I plan to pursue a master’s degree in social work in the fall of 2024, and I hope to continue working with children with disabilities and their families.